| A | B | C | D | E | F | G | H | I | L | M | N | O | P | Q | R | S | T | U | V | W | Y | Z | ALL

 For information on circuit breakers and other market volatility procedures please read our investor bulletin “New Measures to…

-When a broker-dealer sells you securities out of its inventory, the broker-dealer acts as a principal in the transaction (that is, selling to you directly the securities it holds).
-When acting…
+When a broker-dealer buys from or sells to you directly securities it holds in its own inventory, the broker-dealer acts as a principal in the transaction.
+When acting as a principal, the…

 Medallion Signature Guarantees: Preventing the Unauthorized Transfer of Securities